 You are finally all fired up and motivated to make a positive change in your life and to finally get your weight under control.
 So you take up the hot new keto diet that you’ve been hearing about to finally lose those extra pounds.
-But few days into your diet you feel sick, can’t work and are exhausted.
-To add on top of that, your throat is sore and the nose is stuffy.
+But a few days into your diet you feel sick, can’t work, and are exhausted.
+To add on top of that, your throat is sore and your nose is stuffy.
 Disheartened, you figure this diet isn’t for you.

 So, let’s begin with the most basic question-

 The keto flu is a collection of symptoms experienced when first starting the keto diet.
 These symptoms, which are similar to the flu, are caused by the body suddenly changing to adapt to a new diet consisting of little carbohydrates but high-fat content.

 Reducing your carb intake forces your body to burn ketones as an alternate source of energy instead of glucose.
 Ketones are organic substances that are byproducts of fat metabolism and act as the main fuel source when following the body detects a low amount of carbohydrates in the diet.
 Normally, fat is reserved as a secondary fuel source to use when glucose is not available.